Faiz-Shaikh-001/Faiz-Shaikh-001/README.md

 <h2 align="left">💫 About Me:<br><br>Hi there!
 I'm a passionate Software Developer with a knack for creating innovative and efficient solutions.
-Currently, I'm honing my skills as a MERN Stack Developer Intern at Intment Technologies, where I contribute to building robust and user-friendly web applications.<br>My Skills 🌟<br><br>Proficient in: Python, HTML, CSS, JavaScript, React.js<br>Knowledgeable in: C, C++, SQL<br>Strong in problem-solving and tackling challenging coding tasks.</h2>
+Currently, I'm honing my skills as a founder of a small startup, where I contribute to building robust and user-friendly web/mobile applications adn leadership skills.<br>My Skills 🌟<br><br>Proficient in: Python, HTML, CSS, JavaScript, React.js<br>Knowledgeable in: C, C++, SQL<br>Strong in problem-solving and tackling challenging coding tasks.</h2>

 ###